Generalized Fractional Repetition Codes for Binary Coded Computations: Proofs of Section

-\begin{proof}{[Theorem \ref{thm_optimality}]} To simplify the presentation of the proof, we restrict to the case where $n=k$.
-To meet this assumption we can incorporate instances of the data point $(\bold{0}_{p\times 1},0)$ until $N'$ points total are consider; such that $n|N'$, and let $k=n$.
+\begin{proof}{[Theorem \ref{thm_optimality}]} To simplify the presentation of the proof, we restrict it to the case where $n=k$.
+As was previously mentioned, to meet this assumption we can incorporate instances of the data point $(\bold{0}_{p\times 1},0)$ until $N'$ points total are considered; such that $n\mid N'$, and let $k=n$.